nedbat/watchgha/README.rst

       REPO is a local directory or GitHub URL, defaulting to ".".

-      BRANCH_NAME is defaulted from the git repo.
+      BRANCH is defaulted from the git repo.

     Options:
       --sha TEXT      The commit SHA to use.
 Must be a full SHA.